-For specific details on FY2014 Merit Guidelines, click here.
+For specific details on Merit Guidelines, click Guidelines.

 Equity Pay Adjustments

 The Human Resources Department periodically audits pay rates within classifications to identify potential pay problems.
-It is also the responsibility of the college or division to bring to the attention of the Assistant Director for Human Resources any significant pay problems that may exist in their organization.
+It is also the responsibility of the college or division to bring to the attention of Human Resources any significant pay problems that may exist in their organization.

 A dean or division head may initiate a pay equity adjustment whenever he or she determines that the present level of compensation of an employee or group of employees is at a level that:

 - it results in an unusual level of turnover of employees in the group; or,